What’s On At The V&A Right Now? (& What’s In The Pipeline)

 In a landmark collaboration between the V&A and Australia’s Queensland Art Gallery in Brisbane, an unparalleled view of Asia Pacific’s dynamic creative landscape will land in South Kensington in spring 2026.
 Featuring rare works by 40 creatives (some never seen before outside Asia-Pacific) and drawing on 30 years of the Asia Pacific Triennial of Contemporary Art (APT) exhibition series, First Nations perspectives will be foregrounded across art and objects, including weaving, ceramics, jewellery and miniature painting.

-Details: Rising Voices: Contemporary Art from Asia, Australia and the Pacific will open on 16 May 2026 at the V&A South Kensington (Cromwell Rd, London SW7 2RL).
-Tickets on sale soon.
+Details: Rising Voices: Contemporary Art from Asia, Australia and the Pacific runs 16 May 2026 to 10 January 2027 at the V&A South Kensington (Cromwell Rd, London SW7 2RL).
+Tickets are £17pp.

 The V&A (Getty Images)